Lonerangervin/Retail-Sales-Performance-Analytics-/README.md

 Retail Sales Power BI Dashboard

+Retail- Sales Performance Analytics
+Location: Remote, Self-Initiated (Nairobi, Kenya) Project Duration: 2025
+Tools Used: SQL (MySQL), Power BI, Jupyter Notebook, Excel

 Overview

-This repository contains a **Retail Sales Analysis** project built using **Power BI** and a CSV dataset.
-The project focuses on analyzing retail store sales performance through interactive dashboards, highlighting trends, patterns, and key business insights that support data-driven decision-making.
+This project focuses on analyzing retail store sales performance using Power BI to transform raw transactional data into meaningful, actionable insights.
+Through interactive dashboards, the analysis explores sales behavior across different time periods, product categories, and business dimensions to uncover trends, patterns, and performance drivers.

+The dashboard is designed to support data-driven decision-making by presenting key metrics and visual summaries that help stakeholders quickly understand overall sales health, identify high- and low-performing segments, and observe changes in sales over time.
+Interactive filters and visuals allow users to drill down into specific areas of interest, making the analysis both flexible and intuitive.

+This project demonstrates practical skills in data cleaning, data modeling, KPI definition, and visualization design, with an emphasis on clarity, usability, and business relevance.
+It serves as both a learning exercise and a portfolio-ready example of applying Power BI to real-world retail data analysis.

 The repository includes: